-Helping dementia patients to maintain an active lifestyle
+Helping elderly dementia patients to maintain an active lifestyle

-As dementia progresses, it gradually destroys a person’s capability to maintain healthy lifestyle habits.
+As dementia progresses, it gradually destroys an elderly person’s capability to maintain healthy lifestyle habits.
 Eating healthily and exercising independently can become practically impossible, calling for outside support and supervision.

 Helping a dementia patient maintain a healthy and active lifestyle can be achieved in the following ways:

 - Match the activities you bring into their schedule with their capabilities, being sure not to push them too far.

 - Remember that physical activity does not have to be limited to conventional exercise.
 Cooking, gardening, baking and even basic housework can be just as beneficial.
 Take a look at our resources that provide ideas for activities for the elderly.